 We are a "synagogue in your heart" dedicated to personal spiritual growth through the arts, meditation, yoga, worship and study.
-You can find us online, with in-person events in Northeast Ohio, Southwest Florida and Colorado.
+You can find us online, with in-person events in Northeast Ohio, Southwest Florida and elsewhere.

 What is the name 'Ivrim'?